DimaKazankov/BigFilesUtils/README.md

 ## Requirements
 For more detailed information, please refer to the following [documentation](.docs/Requirements.md):

+## Decision way

+Here’s an improved version of the translation with enhanced clarity and flow:

+The test task turned out to be surprisingly interesting.
+I've wanted to work with BenchmarkDotNet for a long time, and this opportunity allowed me to dive into the framework.

+Regarding the task, a few challenges became immediately clear:
+- The code will be tested on files as large as 100GB.
+Even after clearing as much space as possible from my hard drive, I wouldn't have enough storage to test my solution under those conditions.
+So, what can I do?
+I decided to implement multiple algorithm variations.
+- Let's assume I get these algorithms working.
+Without the proper infrastructure to capture and analyze performance results, it would be difficult to determine which algorithm performs best.
+To complicate matters further, the code will eventually be run in different environments, and conclusions drawn from smaller files (less than 10GB) may not hold true for 100GB files.
+That's why I developed code that can be easily executed to capture results in other environments.
+I’ve included instructions for this as well.

+These considerations guided me toward the solution I implemented.

+I understand that I could have focused on just one algorithm without making modifications for performance.

+I realize I could have concentrated on refining that single algorithm and improving its efficiency.

+Had I focused solely on one, the algorithm could have been more performant, and the code quality might have been higher.

+However, given the limited time, I chose to build a solution that makes it easy to evaluate which algorithm performs best.
+This also allows for new algorithms to be added and tested effortlessly.

+Regards,
+Dima

 ## Introduction

 This project implements various algorithms for generating and sorting large files.
 It's designed to handle files of different sizes efficiently, using various techniques such as buffering, parallelization, and memory-mapped files.